DutchCham Challenge 'Ban on Single-Use Plastic Bottles'

 If you respond in the affirmative to the following statement, then you are ready to accept the challenge:

-‘Starting in July 2018, we will not offer water or other beverages
+‘Starting today, we will not offer water or other beverages

 in disposable plastic bottles or cups in our Hong Kong workplace.’